- Find a Trail

 - Get Involved

 In 1957, baseball legend Hank “The Hammer” Aaron led the Milwaukee Braves to the first of two consecutive World Series appearances and a championship over the usually dominant New York Yankees.
 In 2004, the State of Wisconsin opened the first segment of the Hank Aaron State Trail, commemorating his many accomplishments as a ballplayer.
-Aaron’s baseball successors, the Milwaukee Brewers, now play at Miller Park, within sight of the trail.
+Aaron’s baseball successors, the Milwaukee Brewers, now play at American Family Field, within sight of the trail.

 The trail, which spans the breadth of Milwaukee County, begins at Lakeshore State Park in Milwaukee, where it overlooks Lake Michigan to the east and provides breathtaking views of the downtown Milwaukee skyline to the north.
 Ample parking is available under the Hoan Bridge, south of the Summerfest Grounds, which movie buffs may recognize as the site of a famous chase scene from the 1980 movie The Blues Brothers.